 Project Potential: Considering this ICO is being launched on Binance Launchpad the short-term potential is excellent, long-term this is also very interesting due to the strong use case and great implementation, Score: 9.1

-Community: 30K on telegram and 8.9K on twitter.
+Community: 30K on telegram and 8.9K on Twitter.
 Also, this project enjoys a lot of attention since it is being launched on the Binance Launchpad, and the Binance user base is, in a sense, the community, Score: 9.25

 Token Use: Not sure there are enough justifications for a native token, Score: 7.8

-Token Sale Terms: 30M of the 34M USD has already been raised, the Public Token Sale will have a hard cap of 4M USD for 6% of the tokens, that is a small percentage of the tokens.
+Token Sale Terms: 30M of the 34M USD has already been raised, the Public Token Sale will have a hard cap of 4M USD for 6% of the tokens, which is a small percentage of the tokens.
 With 27% already sold in the seed and private sale rounds, it is problematic.
 Score: 7.6

 White Paper: Well written and highly detailed whitepaper, Score: 8.3

 Technology and Code: Active.
 Most of the code is currently placed in their private GitHub, which according to the company statements has a lot of activity (~1,000 commits).
-The technology itself seems breakthrough and can overcome the current off-chain solutions.
+The technology itself seems a breakthrough and can overcome the current off-chain solutions.
 Score: 8.9